 February is seen by the rest of the world as the last full month of Winter.
-Five years ago (2015), there was so much snow and cold that most of the nation couldn’t wait until Spring so that life could return to “normal.”
-Five years later, while the low is still around the freezing mark, it’s Springlike already…birds are singing in the morning, and there’s no snow at all on the lawn.
-Climate change may be the reason…and the climate in faith-based schools has also changed.
-It’s more frenetic than ever!
+Ten years ago (2015), there was so much snow and cold that most of the nation couldn’t wait until Spring so that life could return to “normal.”
+Five years later, the low temperatures were around the freezing mark, but it was almost Spring, with birds singing in the morning and no snow at all on the lawn.
+This year – freezing, with an inch or two of flurries in the driveway every morning.
+Climate change may be the reason.

 Those of us involved in education know that February is synonymous with insanity – budgeting for next year, processing financial aid applications, seeking more enrollment, and preparing for the development activities that take place in the Spring, like golf outings and themed dinners (not to mention getting our taxes done and completing those all important FAFSA applications if you have children in college).